beccasaurus/expectations.dart/README.markdown

     //
     // So ... how do we determins what to return?
     //
-    // We ask you.
-We have a list of functions that, given a target, return either null or an
+    // We have a list of functions that, given a target, return either null or an instance of
-    // instance of a class that expect() should return (one that hopefully has toBeAwesome()!) for (var function in functionsThatTakeTarget) {
+    // a class that expect() should return ... hopefully one which has a toBeAwesome() function! for (var function in functionsThatTakeTarget) {
       var objectToReturn = function(target);
       if (objectToReturn != null)